 - Sexual activity

-- For purposes of sexual arousal, gratification, or abuse
+- For purposes of sexual arousal, gratification or abuse

 Sexual activity includes not only intercourse, but any penetration into a genital or anal opening of a victim with a body part or any object.
 It also includes other sexual contact such as being touched by or being forced to touch (with your hand or any other part of your body) another person’s sex organs, breasts, groin, buttocks or anus (whether clothed or unclothed) or being touched in or around any of these places (whether clothed or unclothed) by another person.
-When any of these activities appears to be for the purposes of sexual arousal, gratification, or abuse on the part of one person and is nonconsensual or coerced on the part of the other person, it will constitute a sexual offense.
+When any of these activities appears to be for the purposes of sexual arousal, gratification, or abuse on the part of one person and is nonconsensual on the part of the other person, it will constitute unlawful sexual activity.